-Windows, external doors and joinery

-Repair category:

-Notes: Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no
+Windows, external doors and joinery Repair category 1 Notes The windows serving the property where regular ongoing maintenance, including attention to framework and other components should be expected.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Within the limitations of our inspection, no significant defects were noted.